rootfragment/trinity/learning_progress/06-pass_args/README.md

 This Linux kernel module demonstrates how to **pass arguments** to a module at load time using `insmod`.
 It also exposes these arguments through **sysfs**, so they can be viewed and changed at runtime.
 The letter parameter does not accept direct characters (e.g., letter='b' will not work).
-You must always provide the ASCII value instead. `letter` is declared as byte, so you must pass its ASCII code, -A -> 65
+You must always provide the ASCII value instead. `letter` is declared as byte, so you must pass its ASCII code.
- -B -> 66

 ---